Coronavirus update - updated 20th May, reviewed 20th May

 The critical services are gas boiler servicing and high risk communal area cleaning.

-Cleaning of most communal areas will be put on hold for the next few weeks to free up staff time for more regular and intensive cleaning of common areas at our extra care and supported complexes where the majority of customers are in the most vulnerable group.
+Cleaning of most communal areas is on hold to free up staff time for more regular and intensive cleaning of common areas at our extra care and supported complexes where the majority of customers are in the most vulnerable group.

-In line with government requirements, playgrounds and common rooms in supported housing have been closed.
-Please ensure that you and your family comply with the government guidelines, ensuring they stay at home, protecting the NHS and saving lives.
+In line with government requirements, playgrounds and common rooms in supported housing are closed.

 You can read full details of our current service on the report a repair page.